dey003/cse15l-lab-reports/lab5.md

 ## Information

 ### File Structure
-The file structure is an updated version of the `list-examples-grader` GitHub repository we used in the Week 6 and Week 9 Lab, which can be seen [here](https://github.com/ucsd-cse15l-s23/list-examples-grader/tree/main). `GradeServer.java` and `Server.java` are unchanged.
+The file structure is the same as that of the `list-examples-grader` GitHub repository we used in the Week 6 and Week 9 Lab, which can be seen [here](https://github.com/ucsd-cse15l-s23/list-examples-grader/tree/main).

+### File Contents
+`GradeServer.java` and `Server.java` are unchanged.

 `TestListExamples.java` has been edited, adding another `StringChecker` and a test for the `filter` method:
 ```